MithiDocs

 • Business continuity

-Vaultastic enables organizations to ingest and preserve this email data into tiered storage environments optimized for access frequency, retention duration, and cost efficiency.
+Vaultastic enables ingestion and preservation of this data into tiered storage optimized for:

 Vaultastic Storage Tiers